 – COABE (Coalition on Adult basic Education) has stepped up their advocacy work, in conjunction with the NCSDAE, to create the national Educate and Elevate campaign.
 Their website: http://educateandelevate.org/ is full of practical insight and ideas for reaching out to educate your local elected officials about the good work that Adult Education delivers on.

 – Art Ellison, our colleague from NH continues to send out the nation-wide alerts when an important issue is before Congress that we should contact our legislators about.
-I forward these to you all when I receive them.
+Jill Holloway and Janet Isserlis of the PDC forward these alerts to the field in RI.
 We are fortunate to have such strong national leaders/proponents of AE as the RI delegation!
-(Reed, Whitehouse, Cicillene and Langevin)
+(Senators Reed & Whitehouse, and Representatives Cicilline & Langevin)

 -CLASP http://www.clasp.org/ is the national organization that advocates and educates around national policies that affect those with low-income and/or low-skills.
 Sign up for their newsletters on their site: the latest has research into the correlation/causation between low literacy and early mortality, and explains an initiative to create a credentialing system for the national workforce.

 -and, of course, the OCTAE blog: http://www.ed.gov/edblogs/octae/